PaoloRibeca/KPop/README.md

    $ echo -n "Misclassified sequences: "; cat Classes.KPopSummary.txt | awk -F '\t' 'BEGIN{OFS="\t"} {$1=gensub("-","\"\t\"",1,$1); print}' | awk -F '\t' '{if ($2!=$7) print}' | wc -l
    ```
    parses the results in `Classes.KPopSummary.txt` and computes the number of misclassified sequences.
+Congratulations!
+You have now moved your first steps in the fascinating world of `KPop`.

 ## 3. Overview of commands

-`KPop` comes as a number of different programs, which can be combined into complex workflows in a modular fashion.
+`KPop` is implemented as a suite of different programs, which can be combined into complex workflows in a modular fashion.
 They are:
 * [`KPopCount`](#41-kpopcount).
 It implements extraction of *k*-mer spectra from files containing sequences or sequencing reads (in FASTA format; and both single- and paired-end FASTQ format)
 * [`KPopCountDB`](#42-kpopcountdb).
 It implements collection of *k*-mer spectra into binary databases, allowing the user to export the resulting objects as either binary files or text tables.
 Spectra can be transformed before export
 * [`KPopTwist`](#43-kpoptwist).
 It implements the unsupervised generation of coordinate transformations (or "twisters") from databases of *k*-mer spectra.
 Each transformation is optimised for the database at hand, and turns ("twists") *k*-mer spectra into numerical vectors of a typically very much reduced dimensionality.
 The transformation can be stored as a binary object for future use
 * [`KPopTwistDB`](#44-kpoptwistdb).
 It implements a number of operations on twisted spectra.
 It can: use an existing twister to twist *k*-mer spectra; generate databases of twisted spectra and output/input them as binary files or text tables; compute and summarise distances between twisted spectra; and more.

+### 3.1.
+General design

+While `KPopCount` and `KPopTwist` implement one-shot operations (computing spectra from sequences and generating a twister, respectively), `KPopCountDB` and `KPopTwistDB` need to be versatile and perform a number of complex tasks, ranging from householding ones (management of spectra and twisted spectra, respectively) to complex operations that are an essential component of larger workflows.

+In response to such needs, `KPopCountDB` and `KPopTwistDB` are able to execute a series of *actions*.
+Actions are specified each one as a different command line option, and performed in order of specification &mdash; i.e., saying something like `KPopCountDB -D -N` is *not* the same as saying `KPopCountDB -N -D`.

+In addition, both `KPopCountDB` and `KPopTwistDB` have *registers*, i.e., slots to/from which the contents of external files and the results of computations can be loaded/saved.
+You can see registers as program variables, each one having a specific type.
+For instance, the `KPop` programs know that only twisters can be loaded to/saved from twister registers, and will enforce that by requiring and checking that your external file has the correct extension (`.KPopTwister`) and format when doing I/O to/from a twister register.

+`KPopCountDB` has xxx registers:

+In addition to registers, both `KPopCountDB` and `KPopTwistDB` are able to read and process external files containing *k*-mer spectra in the format produced by `KPopCount` &mdash; this ensures that new spectra/twisted spectra can be added to their respective databases.

+In general, registers provide "memory" (or a "state" in computer science parlance) to `KPopCountDB` and `KPopTwistDB` &mdash; by using them and the rich set of command line options we implemented, one can easily combine `KPop` programs and build complex workflows performing sophisticated tasks (see the section on [examples](#5-examples) below).

+### 3.2.
+Building workflows

 The following figure summarises the main typical data transformations that are possible and the file formats used to encode inputs and outputs in each case:

 ![KPop-main-data-formats](images/KPop-DataFormats-RR.png)

-It should be noted that there are many more possible ways of using `KPopCountDB` and `KPopTwistDB`.
-For instance, with `KPopCountDB` it is possible to compute distances between untwisted *k*-mer spectra; with `KPopTwistDB` one can accumulate twisted *k*-mer spectra or distances into existing databases, and convert binary files from/to plain-text tab-separated tables.
-In the latter case, automatic naming rules are applied &mdash; for example, a command such as
+There are many more possible ways of using `KPopCountDB` and `KPopTwistDB`.
+For instance, with `KPopCountDB` one can compute distances between untwisted *k*-mer spectra; with `KPopTwistDB` one can accumulate twisted *k*-mer spectra or distances into existing databases, and convert binary files from/to plain-text tab-separated tables.
+In the latter case, as explained, automatic naming rules are applied depending on the type of the register being used &mdash; for example, a command such as
 ```bash
 $ KPopTwistDB ... -o t Classes
 ```